flamapy/flamapy_docs/_operations/variant_features.md

 Identifies variant features in the feature model, highlighting features that change across different configurations.

 **Application**:
-Useful for understanding which features vary between different products, aiding in customization and variability management.
+Useful for understanding which features vary between different configurations, aiding in customization and variability management.

 **Example**:
 Identifying variant features in a product line of laptops to determine which features are customizable for customers.